 - Talk featured a demo of

-.
-See more info aboutflexdashboard
+flexdashboard.
+See more info aboutflexdashboardon RStudio’s website.

 - Create using R Markdown.
 Just requires a different output type in the YAML header.